WheelerLab/Prostate-Cancer-Study/README.md

 ## LA_Prostate_Cancer
 This folder contains notes and scripts compiled by Peter Fiorica Starting in September 2019.
 These notes and scripts are used for our study of prostate cancer in a self-identified Latin American population.
 The folder contains R markdown documents in their `.rmd` version and their knitted `.html` version.
 These notes provide an overview of quality control, imputation, and association studies of the genotype and transcriptome data.
 Notes and command line executions are included as they are completed.

+## Paper Figures
+This folder contains notes to generate the figures as referenced in the publication of this data above.

 ## Pre-Summer 2019
 Information in this folder was compiled by Jack Morris and Mohammed Abdul Sami from 2017 to Spring 2019.
 The notes for this information are organized as follows: